snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/google-tag-manager-custom-template/v3-tags/tag-template-guide/index.md

 ### Settings Configuration

-The Tag template requires a [Snowplow v3 Settings](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/google-tag-manager-custom-template/settings-variable-guide/index.md) Variable template to be configured which can be referenced within the Tag.
-This settings template contains the information required for the Tag to appropriate initialize the tracker.
+The Tag template requires a [Snowplow v3 Settings](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/google-tag-manager-custom-template/v3-settings-variable/index.md) Variable template to be configured which can be referenced within the Tag.
+This settings template contains the information required for the Tag to appropriately initialize the tracker.

 Once a settings variable has been configured, it can be attached to the Tag in the **Tracker Initialisation** section.